 The pivot table is one of Microsoft Excel's most powerful -- and intimidating -- functions.
 Powerful because it can help you summarize and make sense of large data sets.
 Intimidating because you're not exactly an Excel expert, and pivot tables have always had a reputation for being complicated.

-The good news: Learning how to create a pivot table in Excel is much easier than you might've been led to believe.
 But before we walk you through process of creating one, let's take a step back and make sure you understand exactly what a pivot table is, and why you might need to use one.

 What Is a Pivot Table?